ovh/python-ovh/README.rst

 Returned ``consumerKey`` should then be kept to avoid re-authenticating your end-user on each use.

-Note: to request full and unlimited access to the API, you may use wildcards:
+.. note:: To request full and unlimited access to the API, you may use wildcards:

 .. code:: python